-Figure 26 IP Address Settings
+Figure 27 IP Address Settings

-Figure 27 Time Sync Settings
+Figure 28 Time Sync Settings

-Digital Gateway does not support DHCP service to get automatic network address.
-If the default IP Address and Subnet Mask must be manually adjusted, the parameter above must be modified and copied to the Digital Gateway.
-Any change in the address requires the Digital Gateway to be restarted before the change is activated.
+MNS Digital Gateway does not support DHCP service to get automatic network address.
+If the default IP Address and Subnet Mask must be manually adjusted, the parameter above has to be modified and copied to the MNS Digital Gateway.
+Any change in the address requires the MNS Digital Gateway to be restarted before the change is activated.

-It must be ensured that the Subnet address (xxx.xxx.xxx.yyy) for LAN1, LAN2 & LAN3 port is different.
-For example, LAN1 = 192.168.100.100 and LAN2 = 192.168.200.100
+It has to be ensured that the Subnet address (xxx.xxx.xyyy) for LAN1, LAN2 & LAN3 port is different.
+For example LAN1 = 192.168.100.100 and LAN2 = 192.168.200.100